DZ9/gallery-stable-diffusion/README.md

 Only tested on Windows.

 **To do:**
-1. Record picture information url in database also, in case parsing the same page twice.
+1. Record picture url in database also, in case parsing the same page twice.
-2. Add search on the Gallery page.
+2. Collect tag information.

 **Note:**
 This tool is created for stable-diffusion webui learning, do NOT use illegal.